The Brevo CLI handles app creation, credential management, and local testing. This quickstart walks through the fastest path to a working OAuth flow.

 brevo app init did three things:

 Works out of the box with AI coding tools.
 The scaffold includes CLAUDE.md (for Claude Code) and AGENTS.md (for GitHub Copilot, Cursor, and similar tools), pre-populated with the OAuth flow, endpoint reference, and how to run the server.
-Open the project in your editor and your AI assistant already understands it — no extra context needed.
+Open the project in your editor and your AI assistant understands it without extra context.

 See the CLI reference for all commands and flags.